yumengliao/hw0/README.md

 "Single's Malty Scootch" does not.

+## Submitting your work

-Submit your assignment in the following form (there's more text after the form!)
+Submit your assignment at http://goo.gl/forms/YzQ1DwHzMy

 **Note that you must be logged in to Columbia's lionmail to submit, and we will only consider your _first_ submission**.

-<iframe src="https://docs.google.com/a/columbia.edu/forms/d/1JmH1zpAk_hIjK7lKbufIjkTHBp2VrOf4eF3cBzsmVbQ/viewform?embedded=true" width="760800" height="800" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>

 <!--You should create a text (.txt) file with the following format: